Gazebo / Timber Frame

 Griffith Park Tea House

 A great example of early Los Angeles timber frame architecture.
 Installed overnight on an abandoned concrete platform in Griffith Park on June 30, 2015, the teahouse was built from salvaged redwoods that were damaged in the park fire of 2007.
 Each piece is a different dimension which made this effectively into a sculpture in that every joint was hand scribed and fitted.
 Not a single metal fastener or bracket was used in the building of this frame, as with all others.
+If you want to know what else was done with the wood, check here.

 Red paneling and infill roof panels by others.